oip-rnd/2pit.io/README.md

     );

 Ensure that the directory data/log and all files in it are writable by the web-server.
-For example o a Linux system you can
+For example on a Linux system you can

     chown -R www-data:www-data data/log
     chmod -R 700 data/log